On the hard $\gamma$-ray spectrum of the potential PeVatron supernova remnant G106.3+2.7: MODEL DESCRIPTION

-where $\eta$ is the acceleration efficiency, $n_{\rm e}$ the electron number density of the interstellar medium (ISM), ${v_{\rm sh}}$ the velocity of the shock, and ${R_{\rm sh}}$ the radius of the shock.
+where $\eta$ is the acceleration efficiency, $n_{\rm e}$ the electron number density of the interstellar medium (ISM, {we assume that {the ISM near the SNR are fully {ionized}}), ${v_{\rm sh}}$ the velocity of the shock, and ${R_{\rm sh}}$ the radius of the shock.

-Following \citet{2015APh....69....1C}, we calculate the spectrum of escaped protons in the Sedov phase.
-In the upstream, the protons are scattered by the wave generated via escaping of higher-energy protons, and therefore there is no wave upstream to scatter the protons with the highest-energy $E_{\rm max}(t)$ \citep[][]{2004MNRAS.353..550B,2013MNRAS.431..415B}.
-Hence, the latter escape the system quasi-ballistically at a speed $\sim c$, inducing a current $j_{\rm CR}=ev_{\rm sh}\pi p_{\rm max}^3f_0(p_{\rm max})$ at the shock, where $f_0$ is the isotropic part of cosmic ray (CR) distribution function in momentum space at the shock, and $p_{\rm max}$ the maximum momemtum of the non-thermal protons \citep{2013MNRAS.431..415B}.
-On the other hand, the CR pressure at the shock \citep{2013MNRAS.431..415B}
+Following \citet{2015APh....69....1C}, we calculate the spectrum of escaped {CR} protons in the Sedov phase.
+In the upstream, the protons are scattered by the wave generated via escaping of {the} higher-energy protons, and therefore there is no wave upstream to scatter the protons with the highest energy $E_{\rm esc}(t)$ \citep[][]{2004MNRAS.353..550B,2013MNRAS.431..415B}.
+Hence, the latter escape the system quasi-ballistically at a speed $\sim c$, inducing a current {$j_{\rm CR}=n_{\rm CR}ev_{\rm sh}$} at the shock \citep[{where $n_{\rm CR}$ represents the number density of the CRs}]{2004MNRAS.353..550B}.
+The {differential} number of the escaped protons with energy $E_{\rm esc}(t)$ can thus be evaluated via

-where $p_0$ is the minimum momentum of non-thermal protons.
-Following \citet{2013MNRAS.431..415B}, we assume that the CR pressure is a fixed ratio of the ram pressure $\rho v_{\rm sh}^2$ (where $\rho$ is the mass density of the preshock ISM), so $j_{\rm CR}$ can be calculated to be (the coefficient is a constant which is not important in the calculation)